sassoftware/devsascom-rest-api-samples/DecisionManagement/referenceData.md

 #### <a name='CreateReferenceDataDomainContentWithEntries'>Create a Reference Data Domain Content with Entries</a>

-Here is an example of creating a reference data domain content with entries.
+Here is an example of creating a reference data domain content with entries, where labels are assigned to the key and value in the domain entry.

 ```json
 {